uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ![props drilling](images/props-drilling1.png)

-Look at the screenshot above, when the concept of state management hasn't been introduced, if you want to pass a prop message from the `GreatGrandParent` to the deep child `Display` component for showing the message, you need to pass this prop through all the ancestors of `Display` in order to do that.
-This is the problem of props drilling, where you have to pass a prop through several components in order to use that prop.
+Look at the screenshot above, when the concept of state management hasn't been introduced, if you want to pass a prop message from the `GreatGrandParent` to the deep child `Display` component for showing the message, you need to pass this prop through all the ancestors of `Display`.
+This is the problem called "props drilling", where you have to pass a prop through several components in order to use that prop.
 Even though this still looks fine, it'll become more complicated when many components require props from `GreatGrandParent` and it could quickly become a mess.

-The problem without an ultimate state manager looks like the following graph.
-In order to let child components to use the state from the root component (assume the blue circle is the root component), we need to perform a DFS-like graph traversal in order to let the state be used.
-This is inefficient in itself, but what makes matters worse is that if you store every state in the root component if one state has changed, every component needs to be re-rendered since every node is essentially a child of the root component, this is very inefficient.
+The problem without an ultimate state manager can be illustrated by the following graph.
+In order to let child components use the states from the root component (assume the blue circle is the root component), we need to perform a DFS-like graph traversal.
+This is inefficient in itself, but what makes matters worse is that if you store every global state in the root component and one state has changed, every component in the component tree needs to be re-rendered, since every node is essentially a child of the root component.
+This is very inefficient.

 ![vanilla state management without redux](images/no-redux.png)

 However, with the introduction of the state management tool such as Redux, all the components' states can be centralized to a structure called "store".
 It helps you manage the so-called "global state", and every time the global state gets updated, only the components that subscribe to the global state will be updated.
-This saves a lot of unnecessary overhead and developing time.
+This saves a lot of unnecessary overhead and development time.

 ![state management with redux](images/redux-tree.png)